Dysarthria in Adults

 Management of dysarthria related to neurodegenerative disease requires consideration of present needs and those that may arise over the course of the disease.
 The goal of treatment is to maximize communication at each stage of the disease, not to reverse decline (Duffy, 2020).
 This may include additional strategies to conserve energy and minimize fatigue, as well as initiating AAC systems and voice banking as early as possible following a diagnosis.

 SLPs may need to provide counseling and education to clients and their care partners about the various factors influencing treatment decisions.
-See ASHA’s Practice Portal page on Counseling for Professional Service Delivery.
+See ASHA’s Practice Portal page on Counseling in Audiology and Speech-Language Pathology.

 Cultural and Linguistic Factors